MikailaAkeredolu/Angular-Burger-Jawn/README.md

 - Display total items in cart
 - Display total cost of items in cart
 - Should not be able to add a negative amount/qty of items to the cart
+- Should display and highlight any food item made/tagged as special in color (yellow)
+- Price must dispaly Euro
+- Must use images
+- Menu display must chnage based on user selection

 ### Part 3 - Implement Bootstrap
 - For your buttons